sta/websocket-sharp/README.md

 In addition, the `WebSocket.Send (stream, length)` method exists, too.

 These methods don't wait for the send to be complete.
-This means that these methods behave asynchronously.
+It means these methods behave asynchronously.

 If you do something when the send is complete, you use any of some `WebSocket.Send (data, completed)` methods.